Radio Studio Automation System

 In addition to a thorough cleaning and component replacements as needed, the cabinet was refinished in a black satin textured powdercoat to match the rest of the studio gear.
 An internal view of the cart machine is shown below.

-A gallery of the ITC PD-II cart machine during the repair and restoration project is shown below.
+A gallery of photos of the ITC PD-II cart machine during the repair and restoration project is shown below.

 Audio Control Center